 The Entertainment sector, which includes Film, Music, and Television; Arts and Entertainment; and Hospitality has been identified as an emerging industry sector for the Metro Atlanta Region.
 Therefore, the Board will begin exploring this industry as its future sector strategy development.

+Currently, there are WSD Board members that represent the entertainment industry.
+WSD staff have engaged in working with the board members to introduce customers to the myriad of available positions in the entertainment industry.

+By 2020, drone technology will be one of the leading technological industries.
+WorkSource DeKalb youth are engaged in drone technology through guided career exploration with STE(A)M (Science, Technology, Art and Math) Truck Spark Days activities.
+The Board has engaged these industries as options for adults and dislocated workers as well.

+The Board is working with the other four LWDA’s and Atlanta Career Rise to expand services in the following industries for DeKalb

+Healthcare - Participating employers include Anthem, American Medical Response, CVS Health and Emory Healthcare.
+Opportunities by skill level include:

+Entry Level

+Environmental Services Technicians

+Food and Nutrition Services Workers

+Administrative/Clerical Support

+Specialized CNAs

+Middle Level

+Patient Care Technicians

+Sterile Processing Technicians

+EMT/Paramedic

+Medical Assistants

+Medical Coders

+High Level

+Bachelor of Science in Nursing

+The medical industry in DeKalb County is trending upwards and is a viable professional of

+Individuals.

 Description of the One-Stop Delivery System – Provide a description of the one- stop delivery system in the local area that includes the items detailed below.

 Provide a description of how the local board will ensure the continuous improvement of eligible providers of services through the system and ensure that such providers meet the employment needs of local employers, workers and jobseekers.